fastapi/fastapi/docs/alternatives.md

 !!! note "Technical Details"
     It used <a href="https://github.com/MagicStack/uvloop" class="external-link" target="_blank">`uvloop`</a> instead of the default Python `asyncio` loop.
 That's what made it so fast.

-    It <a href="https://github.com/huge-success/sanic/issues/761" class="external-link" target="_blank">still doesn't implement the ASGI spec for Python asynchronous web development</a>, but it clearly inspired Uvicorn and Starlette, that are currently faster than Sanic in open benchmarks.
+    It clearly inspired Uvicorn and Starlette, that are currently faster than Sanic in open benchmarks.

 !!! check "Inspired **FastAPI** to"
     Find a way to have a crazy performance.